liam-0398/rockskunk/README.md

 - Many small functions over large blobs of doom
 - Use common functions inside functions to keep codebase small
 - Operators evaluated left to right
-- Closing bracket goes on last below last unless it is a loop/conditional, those are closed inline
+- Closing bracket goes on line below last unless it is a loop/conditional, those are closed inline
 - Floats must look like 10.0f with the . and the f
 - Never mix floats and ints.
-- Functions are always declared before they are called
+- Functions are always declared before they are called.
+No forward dec statements as of now, never forward functions without decaration.

-# Requirements

-- Vector support
-- Dead code elimination
-- Optimization via string/regex op pass over intermediate.asm
-- Register allocation
-- Code folding in-compiler

 # Inspiration

 - Original FORTRAN Compiler
 - Old Pascal Compilers

-## What I have learned from bootstrap mistakes
+## What I have learned from bootstrap compiler mistakes

 - Reverted after changing to record based system.
 Never again.